dungwinux/-blog/_posts/2024-11-19-bdp-part2-binary.md

 Close enough!
 Also notice that here is just code generation, so we only used header files (`include/`) from the sysroot.
 You can technically swap any header files with minimal amount of issues in the outcome.

-But now we still need to link the binary using linker into _.so_ file.
+But now we still need to link the binary into a _.so_ file.
 This is actually not easy at all.
-I tried to call both `clang` and `gcc` with specifying the location of the source code, but both failed to find the correct path for _crtXXX.o_ files.
-What are these files, you ask? _crt_ stands for C Run-Time, and these are necessary to initialize the environment before running a C program.
+I tried to link using `clang` and `gcc`, but both failed to find the correct path for _crtXXX.o_ files.
+What are these files? _crt_ stands for C Run-Time, and these are necessary to initialize the environment before running a C program.
 If you have done reverse-engineering on a Linux binary and saw [`libc_start_main`](https://stackoverflow.com/questions/62709030/what-is-libc-start-main-and-start), this is where the function is from. `_start` is the actual entry point of the executable and calls `libc_start_main`, which would in turn call `main`.

 Linking order is also important, because it is the order of the code inside the binary when the sections are merged.
 This StackOverflow [question](https://stackoverflow.com/questions/22160888/what-is-the-difference-between-crtbegin-o-crtbegint-o-and-crtbegins-o) describes exactly what we are wanting to do, and it has the answer.
 Just to be sure, I also run both `clang` & `gcc` with `-v` to see the parameter used for `ld` when linking.
 The general linking command is (assuming using a cross-compiler toolchain that has file structure similar to one built using crosstool-ng):